 The drag curl has you hold the bar against your body for the duration of the movement so that you’re “dragging” it up to your chest.
 This variation locks your arms into place and creates an immense amount of tension on the biceps.
 Though, know that you can’t curl nearly as much weight with this variation.
 We suggest using this move as a finisher towards the end of your workout.

 The seated curl is a partial range of motion barbell curl, as it often omits that bottom segment of the range of motion.
 This exerciser can be effective at increasing the loading on the bicep as well as isolating the upper aspects of the biceps.

-The preacher curl is a bicep curl variation that can be done with the barbell, dumbbells, EZ bar, or machine (just to name a few).
-This exercise has the lifter place the arm at an angle, with the arm and shoulder supported on a pad (to minimize movement), to help isolate the bicep completely.
+The preacher curl is a biceps curl variation that can be done with the barbell, dumbbells, EZ bar, or machine (just to name a few).
+This exercise has the lifter place the arm at an angle, on a preacher curl bench, with the arm and shoulder supported on a pad (to minimize movement), to help isolate the bicep completely.

-The chin-up is still one of the best exercise to build overall biceps strength and size.
-If a lifter is lacking size and strength of the biceps and cannot do chin ups (for volume), there’s a good chance that’s exactly why they don’t have large and strong arms…so start here.
+The chin-up is still one of the best exercises to build overall biceps strength and size.
+If a lifter is lacking size and strength of the biceps and cannot do chin-ups (for volume), there’s a good chance that’s exactly why they don’t have large and strong arms…so start here.

 - Arm Training – Powerlifters vs Bodybuilders

 - Powerlifting Arm Workout Program

 - 3 Arm Workouts for Weightlifters and Fitness Athletes